openhwgroup/programs/verif/MeetingMinutes/Verification Issues Meeting Nov4 2020.md

 -	MT to report back by end of this week

-#221 – ci_check does not correctly detect tool errors
+Issue #221 – ci_check does not correctly detect tool errors
 -	the python script for ci_check doesn’t correctly look at passes and failures and can erroneously report a pass
 -	We want this fixed
 -	Not a gating item – but maybe it should be - prefer not to Waive it